electrode-io/electrode-explorer/README.md

 update [data/orgs.json] and `data/{org}/{repoName}.json` files.
 If there is a newer version, it will try to download the new component through npm ([scripts/install-module.sh]) after a waiting period, babel transpile, and webpack the demo module ([scripts/post-install-module.sh]).

-To make the server update immediately or force an update, add a parameter to the POST request, `/api/update/{org}/{repoName}?updateNow=1`.
+To make the server update immediately or force an update, add a url parameter to the POST request, `/api/update/{org}/{repoName}?updateNow=1`.

 This post processing script works well with all electrode components.
 If you have non-electrode components, you can modify your [scripts/post-install-module.sh].